Giving Encouragement

 Send a Whole Box of Encouragement

-When you need to make a bigger impact on someone's life than a single greeting card can offer, why not send a box of encouragement?
+When you need to make a bigger impact on someone's life than a single greeting card can offer, why not send a box full of encouragement?
 It's easy to do.
-Find a containter (perhaps something decorative or purposeful).
-Than write a bunch of simple notes on slips of paper.
-Write about what you appreciate about your friend, what you admire about their character or appreciate about what they mean to you personally.

 Be Faithful to the Forgotten

 It's easy to express care for the friends you see every week.
-But what about when someone goes missing due to chronic illness, depression, grief or other isolating circumstance?
+But what about when someone goes missing due to chronic illness, depression, grief or other isolating circumstances?
 Do you stick with them?
 And as much as you want to, how can you?
-It's hard to break through isolation from either side.

 I created the "Gifts Over Time" collection as a way of expressing committed friendship by sending several gifts with a common theme over a time period of your choosing.
 For an isolated person to receive repeated messages that they are remembered provides powerful encouragement.

-If you missed it, you might want to read the story about the power of appreciation found earlier in the website.
+If you missed it, you might want to read the story about the power of appreciation.
 The link below will take you there.

 To help train ourselves (and others) to more regularly express appreciation we made some simple art cards to hand out to those who serve us.
 Use the link on the right to view the cards for ideas you can use or purchase a pack to help get you started.